 Sickle cell trait is a genetic feature that affects the blood.
-A person who has it usually has no symptoms, but they may need to take a few extra precautions.
+Usually, a person who has it has no symptoms, but they may need to take a few extra precautions.
 It is different from sickle cell disease.

-Medically speaking, a trait is an inherited feature.
-A person with sickle cell trait has inherited one abnormal hemoglobin gene from one parent and one normal gene from the other.
+In medical terms, a trait is an inherited feature.
+A person with sickle cell trait (SCT) has inherited one atypical hemoglobin gene from one biological parent and another gene without this characteristic from the other.
 Hemoglobin is a protein in red blood cells that carries oxygen around the body.

-In this article, learn what sickle cell trait is and what it means for the people who have it.
+In this article, learn what SCT is and what it means for the people who have it.

-People with sickle cell trait have inherited one gene for normal hemoglobin and one for sickle cell hemoglobin.
-Inheriting only one abnormal gene is what makes sickle cell trait different from sickle cell disease.
+People with SCT have inherited one gene for typical hemoglobin and one for sickle cell hemoglobin.
+Inheriting only one of the genes that causes it is what makes sickle cell trait different from sickle cell disease.

-Sickle cell disease occurs when a person inherits two sickle cell genes, one from each parent.
-This makes red blood cells hard, sticky, and shaped like sickles.
+Sickle cell disease occurs when a person inherits two sickle cell genes — one from each biological parent.
+This makes red blood cells hard, sticky, and shaped similar to sickles.

 Sickle-shaped cells die quickly, so people with the disease have a shortage of red blood cells.
-The sickle-shaped cells can also clog smaller blood vessels and cause serious health problems.
+These sickle-shaped cells can also clog smaller blood vessels and cause serious health issues.

-Most people with sickle cell trait have no medical issues as a result.
-The trait cannot develop into the disease.
+Most people with SCT have no medical issues as a result — the trait cannot develop into the disease.

-Symptoms are rare, but they can include blood in the urine or general pain and discomfort.
-Circumstances that can trigger the symptoms include:
+While symptoms are rare, they can include blood in the urine or general pain and discomfort.
+Circumstances that can trigger the symptoms

 - being at high altitudes, such as when flying or mountain climbing

-- doing intense exercise, especially if it leads to dehydration
+- performing intense exercise, especially if it leads to dehydration

 - being in environments at high pressure, such as when scuba diving

-Under a microscope, the blood cells of a person with sickle cell trait usually appear normal.
-When there is oxidative stress, however, they take on a sickle-like shape.
+Under a microscope, the blood cells of a person with SCT usually

 - muscle breakdown, called rhabdomyolysis, during exercise or training, especially in high or low temperatures